As an Amazon Associate I earn from qualifying purchases.

 Brooks running shoes have a proprietary system to correct this.

-Similar to how training wheels keep a bike upright, Brooks shoes have firm “Guide Rails” of denser foam that runs along the edge of the heel, reducing ankle/foot roll and keeping your joints in a more natural/neutral position.
+Similar to how training wheels keep a bike upright, Brooks shoes have a firm “Guide Rails” of denser foam that runs along the edge of the heel, reducing ankle/foot roll and keeping your joints in a more natural/neutral position.

 The Glycerin is one of Brooks’ best (in my opinion) street shoes.
 Not only does it have the Guide Rails system, but it is made to be soft and light enough for most big guys.

 While this shoe isn’t the most durable shoe because of its soft padding, many of the people I’ve talked to don’t care.
 I was told, “Why would I want a shoe that lasts longer but tortures my feet?”
+The heel of mine is worn out after about 4 months while the uppers till look brand new but I’ll gladly get another pair exactly the same for 4 more months of relief.

 The Glycerin is available in a huge range of sizes and multiple widths so, even if you have hobbit feet as I do, you’ll be able to find something that works well for you.